Don’t panic! It’s all good! I know a quote can be daunting but lets break it down. Lets eliminate the Fear, Uncertainty and Doubt that comes with it.

 Why do work with external designers?

-I work with mulitpe designers and everyone has their speciality.
+We work with mulitpe designers and everyone has their speciality.
 Depending on the client (you) we choose the designer to work with.
 This way I can ensure that we have the best client/design fit possible.

 Some designers focus more on clean design, which gives it a formal look.
 For apps or more formal products.
 Other more on emotional design that resonates more with an emotional product.
 Such as service oriented sites, user branding etc.